 For any strength or physique-based athlete, strength training vs bodybuilding both have their vices.
 These training styles do differ... so, where does one style end and the other begin?

-They can often have some overlapping tendencies into one another: their ultimate use can only be determined by you and your goal.
+They can often have some overlapping tendencies into one another, so their ultimate use can only be determined by you and your goal!

-So let’s put strength training and bodybuilding under the athletic micro-scope and find out!
+So let’s put strength training and bodybuilding under the dynamic weight training micro-scope and find out!

 I would like to start by briefly touching on some of the differences in muscle physiology and some of the mental and psychological thought processes some of us have when we think of: strength training vs bodybuilding.